anbox/anbox/docs/install.md

-If you don't know about snaps yet head over to [snapcraft.io](https://snapcraft.io/) to get an introduction of what snaps are, how to install support for them on your distribution and, how to use them.
+If you don't know about snaps yet head over to [snapcraft.io](https://snapcraft.io/) to get an introduction of what snaps are, how to install support for them on your distribution, and how to use them.

 The installation of Anbox consists of two steps.